severian5it/ResidenceGiulioCesare/README.md

 The work has been reviewed by a number of relatives and friend, mostly on the mobile, each of them giving suggestion.

-The website has been resized multiple time to test the its responsiveness. via the *inspect* chrome functionality it has been examined for the most popular mobile devices such as
+The website has been test with multiple resizing to test the its responsiveness. via the *inspect* chrome functionality it has been examined for the most popular mobile devices such as
 * iPhone 6/7/8
 * iPad